 Our twelve-month physiatric-based program has an optimal combination of academics within a private practice multi-specialty setting.
-We have trained over 70 graduates over the last 20 years.
-This program is ideally suited for those of you who seek training in the following:
+We have trained over 90 graduates over the last 20 years.
+This NASS ISMM program is ideally suited for those of you who seek training in the following:

 We train a total of six fellows annually.
-Three (3) fellows begin their one-year training in July and three (3) begin their one-year training in January.
-The next open fellowship positions will be for those starting July 1, 2020 and January, 2021.
+Four (4) fellows begin their one-year training in July and two (2) begin their one-year training in January.
+Applications are no longer being accepted.
+Please check back for the next opportunity.
+Thank you.

 Requirements for consideration for the OSS Health Interventional Spine and Sports Medicine Fellowships include the following.